rodrigo-fss/python-oam/README.md

 ### OAM toolbox made by the community to the community

-Outlier detection has been used to detect and, if appropriate, remove anomalous observati- ons from the data.
+Outlier detection has been used to detect and, if appropriate, remove anomalous observati ons from the data.
 It’s usability can identify system failures and frauds before they escalate with potentially huge consequences.